 U.S. version of Gojira, with additional footage directed by Terry Morse and featuring Raymond Burr.
 Besides, some footage from Godzilla 1954 was cut from the American version.

-“Godzilla 1954 (Gojira) Movie Review: One of Cinema’s Greatest Monsters Ever” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.
+“Godzilla 1954 (Gojira): One of Cinema’s Greatest + Most Influential Monsters” review text © Dan Schneider; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

-“Godzilla 1954 (Gojira) Movie Review: One of Cinema’s Greatest Monsters Ever” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.
+“Godzilla 1954 (Gojira): One of Cinema’s Greatest + Most Influential Monsters” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.